-Carrie is a Partner in the Family and Divorce Practice Group.
+Carrie is a Partner and Co-Head of the firm's Family and Divorce Practice Group.
 She has over 20 years of experience in this area and has represented high net worth families and individuals in a wide range of matrimonial and family law related disputes as lead counsel in matters heard before the Singapore Family Court, the High Court of Singapore, the Appellate Division of the High Court and to the Court of Appeal.

 Carrie has been listed in the Doyle’s Guide for Leading Family & Divorce lawyers in Singapore for seven consecutive years from 2017 to 2023 and is identified as a Leading lawyer in the same guide in 2021, 2022 and 2023.